dougeby/IntuneDocs/intune/quickstart-try-intune.md

 ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: intune-azure
-#Customer intent: As an administrator, I want to create a free subscription to try Intune in a test environment.
+#Customer.intent: As an administrator, I want to create a free subscription to try Intune in a test environment.
 ---

 # Quickstart: Try Microsoft Intune for free